 Since many marketing teams work online, the data they handle—their communications, their ideas, their personal information—is constantly at risk of being stolen and/or leaked.
 Many online marketers treat cybersecurity seriously as a result, as stopping ransomware is crucial for business.
 Today, let’s go over a few ways that online marketers can protect their data.

 1. Install a VPN to Encrypt Your Network

 It’s been a little more than a year since most of the world went into lockdown due to the COVID-19 virus.
 During this time, those who were lucky enough not to lose their jobs due to the pandemic were forced to work from home, and since online marketing can be done from home, many people started looking towards online marketing and similar jobs.

 It’s true!
 Many online marketers work from home.
 Due to the nature of the job, that’s not surprising.
 Marketing teams can easily communicate via online platforms (Slack, Trello, Zoom), and as long as the marketer can stick to a strict schedule, there’s not much to lose in terms of efficiency.

 There is one issue: public networks.
 While many remote workers have been working from home due to public places being either closed or at risk of COVID infection, some still go out to the local coffee place to do their work, including marketers.
 Public networks are dangerous to work on.
 Why?
 Their lack of security and encryption makes public networks perfect hunting grounds for cybercriminals.

 If you are an online marketer looking to unwind at a local deli while working, it’s advised you don’t connect to the network.
-However, if you need to, download a VPN.
+However, if you need to, download a VPN or at least a free VPN.
 The main VPN use is to encrypt your data enough that any cybercriminal lurking on the network will be unable to view your data.
 Even if they manage to get their hands on your data, it will be unreadable, unusable.

 2. Stay Vigilant of Online Scams and Links